forumone/nextjs-project/README.project.md

 ### If the application never starts

-To verify that it is working please run: `ddev nextjs monit` and if it is not working as expected please try the following:
+To verify that it is working please run: `ddev frontend monit` and if it is not working as expected please try the following:
 * Stop DDev, `ddev stop`
 * Remove `node_modules`
 * Then restart DDev, `ddev start`